 Seeing a Whale Shark would make any dive special.
 They can be seen at almost any depth, and often very near the surface, but always in open sea quite far from mainland.
-Of course, divers & snorkellers are naturally very excited, but if everyone stays relatively calm the shark often hangs around.
-As long as it doesn’t feel threatened, it could stay with divers or near a boat for as long as the people are able to stay in the water.
-When diving at depth with an exciting species, it’s important to follow your NDL (No Decompression Limits) however difficult it is to say goodbye to these gentle giants.
+Of course, divers & snorkellers are naturally very excited, but if everyone stays relatively calm, the shark often hangs around.
+As long as it doesn’t feel threatened, it could stay with divers or near a boat for the rest of the dive.
+When diving at depth with an exciting species, it’s important to follow your NDL (No Decompression Limits) even though it's understandably difficult to say goodbye to these gentle giants.

 Whitetip Reef Shark